-Elias of Khoury of University of Michigan YDSA highlights some of the most inspiring mutual aid efforts in his home state of Michigan.
+Elias K of YDSA at the University of Michigan highlights some inspiring mutual aid efforts in his home state of Michigan.

 As the COVID-19 pandemic continues to sweep across the globe, our country’s response increasingly becomes a cautionary tale.
 The mismanagement and downright callousness shown toward the plight of working people by those at the top is, unfortunately, nothing new.
 The ongoing health crisis has only magnified the utter disdain the ruling class has for the rest of us.